 Exaggerated Carbon Reduction Commitments

-In the past few years, many oil companies have acknowledged the importance of the emissions reduction targets in the Paris Agreement on Climate Change and have begun making substantial commitments to cut their own carbon emissions in pursuit of those targets.
+In the past few years, many oil companies have acknowledged the importance of the emissions reduction targets in the Paris Agreement and have begun making substantial commitments to cut their own carbon emissions in pursuit of those targets.
 However, the evidence to date suggests that these carbon reduction commitments must be looked upon skeptically.
 For example, Carbon Tracker surveyed 30 top oil and gas companies and found that top executives continue to be rewarded for actions inconsistent with their companies’ commitments to carbon reduction.

 Moreover, many firms continue to invest heavily in oil and gas infrastructure projects that would undermine the very Paris Agreement targets they claim to support.
 In fact, a recent study finds that the Paris Agreement’s 2°C target requires that more than 80% of all proven fossil fuel reserves be left in the ground and that investments in such resources may need to be treated as stranded assets.
 Another study focuses on fossil fuel infrastructure.
 It finds that fossil fuel projects already in the pipeline may themselves commit the world to enough carbon pollution to seriously jeopardize the targets in the Paris Climate Agreement.